-A limited number of properties can take a DFDL expression which must return a value of the type required for the property.
+A limited number of properties can take a DFDL expression which must return a value of the proper type for the property.
 Those properties that take an expression explicitly state in the description.
 Other properties do not take an expression.

 The property description defines which schema component that the property may be specified on.
 In addition all the DFDL properties may be specified on a dfdl:format annotation.